-Better data means better forecasting, to so suppliers and demanders alike can re assured that their needs can be met wit greater accuracy and timeliness.
+Better data means better forecasting, too, so suppliers and demanders alike can rest assured that their needs can be met with greater accuracy and timeliness.

-As surely as shopkeepers can order precisely enough produce from farmers, retailers can order precisely enough sto for shoppers by sharing real-time sales data with suppliers, thanks to in-store, IoT-enabled motion sensors and camera
+As surely as shopkeepers can order precisely enough produce from farmers, retailers can order precisely enough stock for shoppers by sharing real-time sales data with suppliers, thanks to in-store, loT-enabled motion sensors and cameras.

-The trajectory of hyperconnectivity means not only that businesses can make smarter investments but also that they can reach more people with more solutions by doing so, which is working wonders for inclusivity and productivity many industries.
+The trajectory of hyperconnectivity means not only that businesses can make smarter investments but also that they can reach more people with more solutions by doing so, which is working wonders for inclusivity and productivity in many industries.

-If the ultimate aim for leaders is to improve lives by connecting anything ar everything around us, though, an acute awareness of the speed we want and the security we need is a necessity.
+If the ultimate aim for leaders is to improve lives by connecting anything and everything around us, though, an acute awareness of the speed we want and the security we need is a necessity.

-00, Is there trustworthy life on Mars?
+Is there trustworthy life on Mars?

-est

-th It's no secret that the pandemic

-accelerated the pressure on businesses

-to do more 75 and do it faster, but that's

-exactly why the rollout of 5G is so timely.
+It's no secret that the pandemic accelerated the pressure on businesses to do more75 and do it faster, but that's exactly why the rollout of 5G is so timely.

-7

-ck Deployed in the right areas, automation

-and high-speed data processing can

-make businesses more efficient with

-as. time, money, and resources.
-Analysts, for

-instance, can spend more time analyzing

-and less time on admin.
-Machines

-can detect service requirements for

-: appliances in the home so engineers

-don't have to.
-In other words, less waste,

-more haste.

-in
+Deployed in the right areas, automation and high-speed data processing can make businesses more efficient with time, money, and resources.
+Analysts, for instance, can spend more time analysing and less time on admin.
+Machines can detect service requirements for appliances in the home so engineers don't have to.
+In other words, less waste, more haste.

-The atmosphere in this new interconnected

-environment, however, is a heady

-combination of excitement and trepidation.
+The atmosphere in this new interconnected environment, however, is a heady combination of excitement and trepidation.

-nd

-While 53 percent of the people we

-е surveyed said they're excited about the

-possibilities of 5G devices, 72 percent

-said they're "worried about the security

-and privacy risks of more and more things around the home being connected to the Internet," which indicates the significant role that trust plays in the commercial environment.
+While 53 percent of the people we surveyed said they're excited about the possibilities of 5G devices, 72 percent said they're 'worried about the security and privacy risks of more and more things around the home being connected to the internet,' which indicates the significant role that trust plays in the commercial environment.

 Leaders have been forced into finding the fine line between access and accessibility in the collective consumer conscience.

 People want innovation, but not invasive innovation.